naudigital/proto/naudata/auth/README.md

 ## Service Protobuf
 The auth service is defined in the `service.proto` file, which specifies the methods that are available on the service.
 Here is an overview of the methods defined in the auth/service.proto file:

-- `GetAuthUrl`: Returns url that the user should be redirected to for authentication.
+- `GetAuthUrl`: Returns URL that the user should be redirected to for authentication.
 - `GetCredentials`: Returns the authentication credentials if the user has authenticated, or an error message otherwise.
 - `StreamCredentials`: Returns the authentication credentials when the user has authenticated, or an error message otherwise.
 The connection will be closed after the message is sent.
 - `RenewCredentials`: Renews the authentication token if it has expired.